UH-CI/genomics-workshop/00-overview.md

-Introduction to Genomics Data Carpentry workshop
+Introduction to Bioinformatics Genomics Data Workshop

 # Learning Objectives
 * Summarize the learning objectives for the workshop.